 Lesbian couples and single women will be able to access IVF in Malta

-Maltese President Marie Louise Coleiro Preca signed the Embryo Protection (Amendment) Act this morning (21 June).
+The President of Malta, Marie Louise Coleiro Preca (pictured above) has signed the Embryo Protection (Amendment) Act.

 As a result, same-sex couples and single women in Malta will be able to access IVF treatment domestically for the first time.

 Several amendments to the Embryo Act have been introduced, including opening up access to IVF treatment in Malta for same-sex couples and single women.

 ILGA-Europe send our congratulations to the LGBTI individuals and families who have been hoping and waiting for this law to become a reality.